 It is very common to praise a child for eating or to use something sweets for example for consolation and distraction when a kid is sad.

 Eating is and should be very natural.
 A healthy child will eat just enough if he’s allowed to decide for himself.

-Don't teach your child to console himself by eating.
-And don't teach your child to go against his sense of whether he is hungry or not by praising him for finishing the plate.
+Don’t teach your child to be consoled by eating.
+And don’t teach your child to go against his or her sense of being hungry or not by praising him or her for finishing the plate.

 Eating together is much nicer than eating alone.
-Studies have shown that children that don't eat together with adults tend to be pickier with what they want to eat.
+And more inspiring!
+Studies have shown that children that don’t eat together with adults tend to be pickier with what they want to eat.